Best deals on 10 day holidays

 The other consideration is flight availability.
 Some destinations are served only by charter flights and these may be only once a week, usually on a Saturday or Sunday, meaning you must spend either 7 or 14 days away.
 If the destination is popular there may also be a midweek flight – perhaps on a Wednesday – and this will allow you to stay for either 10 or 11 days.

 In previous years it was not possible to take a 10 night holiday in many parts of the Mediterranean, due to the dominance of charter flights, but you can now book flights with no-frills airlines on any day of the week, allowing you to choose exactly how many nights you want to be away.
-Carriers like Easyjet, Ryanair and Thomson fly regularly to many popular resorts.
+Carriers like Easyjet and Ryanair fly regularly to many popular resorts.

 Of course, you don’t need to fly.
 With 10 days you can opt for self-drive.
 This means you can spend the usual 7 nights in your destination, but extend the holiday to 10 days by savouring the journey along the way.
 By travelling over 10 days you can avoid at least one weekend when prices for cross-Channel ferries and Eurotunnel tend to be higher.
 For example, you could drive to the South of France, staying for two nights in different locations along the way.
 On the return leg you could spend another night en route, making a total of 10.
 See our full selection of holiday ideas in France.